IoTUDresden/openhab2/README.md

 OpenHab2-Addons fork.

-See the followingp publications for more detail:
+See the following publications for more detail:

 Huber, S., Seiger, R., & Schlegel, T. (2016, February).
 Using semantic queries to enable dynamic service invocation for processes in the Internet of Things.
 In 2016 IEEE Tenth International Conference on Semantic Computing (ICSC) (pp. 214-221).
 IEEE.